The establishment's papers do damage control for the CIA

 And former Washington Times reporter Michael Hedges wrote a Scripps-Howard News Service article (Memphis Commercial Appeal, 9/29/96) that called Cannistraro a “retired CIA counterterrorism and Latin America expert” and quoted him as declaring: “I have personal knowledge that the CIA knew nothing about these guys [Blandon and Meneses].
 These charges are completely illogical.”

 Judging the Mercury News series invalid, the preeminent denouncers frequently berated the newspaper for failing to prove what Webb never claimed.
-The Washington Post, for instance, devoted paragraph after paragraph of its Oct.
-4 barrage to illuminating what Webb had already acknowledged in his articles--that while he proves contra links to major cocaine importation, he can’t identify specific CIA officials who knew of or condoned the trafficking.
+The Washington Post, for instance, devoted paragraph after paragraph of its October 4 barrage to illuminating what Webb had already acknowledged in his articles–that while he proves Contra links to major cocaine importation, he can’t identify specific CIA officials who knew of or condoned the trafficking.

-Nor do the claims by the Washington Post (10/4/96) and New York Times (10/21/96) stand up that the funneling of crack money to the contras ended early in the 1980s.
+Nor do the claims by the Washington Post (10/4/96) and New York Times (10/21/96) stand up that the funneling of crack money to the Contras ended early in the 1980s.
 Pete Carey, a reporter assigned by the Mercury News to do a reassessment of the paper’s own reporting (10/13/96), presented fuller documentation:

 The establishment papers’ orthodoxy also insists that “Freeway” Ricky Ross, the contact who distributed Blandon’s cocaine in the form of crack, was not a key player in the drug’s proliferation.
 The Washington Post declared that Ross’ activities were incidental to the spread of crack; using identical language in a pair of news articles (10/4/96, 10/12/96), the Post insisted that available data “point to the rise of crack as a broad-based phenomenon driven in numerous places by players of different nationalities.”
 The New York Times (10/21/96) concluded rather cryptically that “several experts on the drug trade said that although Mr. Ross was indeed a crack kingpin, he was one of many.”